rb83421/GoldenCheetah_Python_Chart_Wrapper/readme.md

 <img src="imgs/pycharm_setup.png" height="400" >

 # Setting up the data
-There are a few example script when those are executed in GC you should be able to create/execute your first charts with your own IDE.
+There are a few example extraction script when those are executed in GC you should be able to create/execute your first charts (basic_test_charts) with your own IDE.
 These script can be found in folder `example_extractions_scripts` copy en execute them into a GC python chart.

 **Note: update the location where your data needs to be stored: `f = open('D:/git-repos/GoldenCheetah_Python_Chart_Wrapper/GC_DATA/activity_xxx_data.py', "w+")